 Localizing content

-Although you may not need to do "translation" you might be required to do same-language localization.
+Although you may not need to do "translation" you may need to do same-language localization.
 A common example of this is localizing for American and British English to make your content relevant for the different regions.
 Typical changes are to change “grey” to “gray,” remove the “u” from “colour” and convert money amounts from pounds to dollars.

-To give you flexibility and support for your particular workflow, Dynamic Content provides two methods of localizing your content:
+For flexibility and to support different workflows, Dynamic Content provides two methods of localizing content:

 Considerations for localizing contentLink copied!

-Before you start you need to decide whether to adopt a field level or content item level approach- or a combination of both.
-The different approaches are explained below and because you can use both, it doesn't matter if you change your approach in the future.
+Before you start, decide whether to adopt a field level or content item level approach- or a combination of both.
+It doesn't matter if you change your approach in the future.
 Whichever way you choose, Dynamic Content simplifies the process by automatically creating the necessary fields or variants according to the locales set up on your hub.

 If you are single team translating only a small number of languages, and you don’t have a requirement to publish different languages at different times then a field level approach may be the simplest option.